 Even better, could a quality trot on cue improve the naturally gaited horse’s smooth gaits?
 Yes, I believe this can.

 No doubt, the diagonal timing of trot would break up the lateral timing of pace—and even improve the lateral canter.
-A quality trot teaches the horse to step deeper under its body with the hind legs and this would aid in improving its natural gait as well—at least for the naturally smooth gaited breeds that desire a deep stride like the Tennessee walking horse.
+A quality trot teaches the horse to step deeper under its body with engaged hind leg steps and this would aid in improving its natural gait as well—at least for the naturally smooth gaited breeds that desire a deep stride like the Tennessee walking horse.

 While I rode, there were a few things I did each time I felt Lady’s back sag.
 I transitioned to something that would lift her back.
-The last thing I wanted to do was reinforce a sagging back by continuing in that frame.
+The last thing I wanted to do was reinforce a sagging back by continuing in a hollow frame.

-Another back raising exercise were moments of a long and low walk on a loose rein.
+Another back raising exercise are moments of an active stretching walk with the nose pointing forward.
 You can see how the back is raised to a neutral position versus the sagging position in the top photo.

-Another exercise to transitions to a quality trot on cue and a long and low walk, are diagonal steps of quality rein back.
-As you can see in the photo below, a quality rein back teaches the horse to bend its hindquarter joints, the horse steps deep under its body and, engages its abdominal muscles to lift the back.
+Another exercise are transitions from a quality trot on cue and a stretching walk to diagonal steps of a quality rein back.
+As you can see in the photo below, a quality rein back teaches the horse to bend its hindquarter joints, the horse steps deep under its body and, engages its abdominal muscles to lift the back and raise the chest, wither, head and neck.

-During our 40 minute riding session, we did about eight halt/rein backs, four in each direction.
+During our 40-minute riding session, we did about eight halt/rein backs, four in each direction.
 The rein back isn’t about speed, rather quality steps.
-Often it will be the third or fourth step when I feel the back raise and I’ll do two more quality steps before moving forward into gait.
+Often it will be the third or fourth step when I feel the back raise and I’ll do two more quality steps before moving forward into a smooth gait.
 (For a detailed description with video about how to teach your horse a quality rein back, see Back and Forth to Better Movement).

-Pictured below is Lady’s fox trot after a quality trot on cue, long and low walk, and quality rein back.
-We still have room for improvement, but I see how these exercises made a difference during our ride time.
+Pictured below is Lady’s fox trot after a quality trot on cue, stretching walk, and quality rein back.
+We still have room for improvement, but I see how these exercises have made a difference during our ride time.